adrianzelazek/Trend-analysis-in-children-names-using-Python/README.md

 The main goal of this project was to analyze trends in naming children in the USA between 1880 and 1989.
 Dataset contains 1 048 575 observations as well as 4 variables.
 The are the following list of variables in the dataset: Name, Year, Gender, Count.
 This project was developed for the purpose of practicing data analysis and visualization using Python.

-##### It is preferred to run/view the project via Jupyter Notebook (.ipynb) than via a browser (HTML).
+##### It is preferred to run/view the project via Jupyter Notebook (.ipynb), sometimes it is required to press "Reload" to load the file, than via a browser (HTML).
 To see the HTML version you first need to download the HTML file and then run it in your browser.

 ### Programming language and platform
 * Python - version : 3.7.4